s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Motion detection by Camera

-An MJPEG recording can be generated by the camera itself detecting motion using the `motionDetect.cpp` file.
+An AVI recording can be generated by the camera itself detecting motion using the `motionDetect.cpp` file.
 JPEG images of any size are retrieved from the camera and 1 in N images are sampled on the fly for movement by decoding them to very small grayscale bitmap images which are compared to the previous sample.
 The small sizes provide smoothing to remove artefacts and reduce processing time.

 For movement detection a high sample rate of 1 in 2 is used.
 When movement has been detected, the rate for checking for movement stop is reduced to 1 in 10 so that the JPEGs can be captured with only a small overhead.
 The **Detection time ms** table shows typical time in millis to decode and analyse a frame retrieved from the OV2640 camera.